Using Excel to analyze data with OData with Business Central - An Example

 We get a lot of customers who ask about reporting on information from within their Business Central software.
 Those who come from older software packages usually think of a report as something that prints on a page, out of a laser printer, in a formatted way.
 The modern approach to ERP is getting away from that environmentally unfriendly, and frankly less useful form of reporting.

 If you want to pull data out of Dynamics 365 Business Central for analysis you should be looking at OData.
-You may be familiar with the old ODBC tools for pulling data out of databases and analyzing it.
-OData is the web friendly version of ODBC - and is supported by most of the same tools you used.
-We usually rely on Excel or a similar OData aware program when using OData with Business Central.
+You may be familiar with the old ODBC tools for pulling data out of databases and analyzing them.
+OData is the web-friendly version of ODBC - and is supported by most of the same tools you used.
+We usually rely on Excel or a similar OData-aware program when using OData with Business Central.

 The most important of those tools is Microsoft Excel.